Fluctuation Bounds for the Restricted Solid-on-Solid Model of Surface Growth: The RSOS model of surface growth

 \section{The RSOS model of surface growth}

+In the remainder of this article, we will specialize to the RSOS surface growth model, defined formally as follows. \begin{definition} The RSOS model is a surface growth model in the sense of Definition \ref{def:surfacegrowth}, with driving function defined by

-The restricted solid on solid model is a surface growth model on $\bb{Z}^d$ with state space $\bb{Z}^{\bb{Z}^d}$.
-The driving function is defined as follows: for any $t \in \cl{U}_x$ for some $x \in \bb{Z}^d$, assign a new height $f(t,x) \leftarrow f(t,x) + 1$, only if it does not make the differences with adjacent heights greater than one.
+\end{definition} That is, for any update $\mathbf{u} = (t,x)$, let $f(t,x) = f(t^-,x) + 1$, only if it does not make the differences with adjacent heights greater than one.
 Otherwise, leave the height unchanged.
-Throughout the paper we will often use the notation $\RSOS(t,x)$ to denote the surface height of a RSOS surface growth model at time $t$, location $x$; if unspecified the initial configuration will be the zero configuration. \\
+Unless otherwise specified, the initial configuration will be the all zero configuration.
+All subsequent references to a surface growth process with height function $f$ will concern only the RSOS model.

-There are two features we emphasize about the RSOS model: at all times, neighboring surface heights are bounded by at most one.
+There are two important features about the RSOS model: at all times, neighboring surface heights are bounded by at most one.
 A simple consequence is that if $f$ denotes the surface height of an RSOS model, then $|f(t,x) - f(t,y)| \leq \norm{x - y}_1$ for all $t$.
 Secondly, not every update changes the surface height.
 We distinguish these updates as follows.

-\begin{definition} An \textbf{accepted update} on an RSOS surface is an update $\bu = (t_u,x_u) \in \bR^+ \times \bR^d$ which changes the height of the surface:
+\begin{definition} An \textbf{accepted update} on an RSOS surface is an update $\bu = (u_t,u_x) \in \bR^+ \times \bR^d$ which changes the height of the surface: